India-The Holy See Bilateral Relations

 Diplomatic relations between India and the Holy See were established soon after India’s independence in 1948.
-In 2018, India and the Holy See celebrate the 70th anniversary of the establishment of bilateral diplomatic relations.
-India’s Ambassador to Switzerland, resident in Berne, has traditionally been concurrently accredited to the Holy See which maintains a Nunciature (Embassy) in New Delhi, presently headed by a Nuncio (Ambassador).
+In 2018, India and the Holy See celebrated the 70th anniversary of the establishment of bilateral diplomatic relations.
+India’s current Ambassador to Austria, resident in Vienna, is concurrently accredited to the Holy See which maintains a Nunciature (Embassy) in New Delhi, presently headed by a Nuncio (Ambassador).

 2. India has the second largest Catholic population in Asia including those from Kerala dating from Apostolic times.
 A large number of Indians have joined various Roman Catholic Orders and many occupy high positions within the Catholic Church including in Rome.
 India and Indians have a positive image in the world Catholic community.

-3. To commemorate 150th Birth Anniversary of Mahatma Gandhi, Mission organized a major event on 1st October 2019 on Fraternal Love and non-violence for global harmony and Peace at Pontifical Council for Interreligous Dialogue, Vatican City.
+3. To commemorate 150th Birth Anniversary of Mahatma Gandhi, a major event was organized on 1st October 2019 on Fraternal Love and non-violence for global harmony and Peace at Pontifical Council for Interreligous Dialogue, Vatican City.

 Papal Visits to India